tex0gen/spotiset/README.md

-#Spotiset
+# Spotiset

-Search a DJ set and add the tracks that appeared in the selected set to a Spotify list.
+Search for an artist or a DJ set and select the setlist you are looking for.
-This was built in a couple of days as a showcase application.
-The code needs a tidy.
+Spotiset will automatically grab those tracks from Spotify if they exist on the platform.
+Automatically create a playlist based on the entire set or select individual tracks from the setlist to build your playlist from.

 To run:

 ``cd spotiset``
+``npm install``
+``cd spotiset/backend``
-``npm start``
+``npm install``

-Run new terminal for backend and run:

-``cd spotiset-be``
+``cd ../``
 ``npm start``